hazzaaclark/bible/README.md

 # bible
-Fast and Reliable API for YouVersion Bible - Psalms 27: 1-3
+Fast and Reliable API for NETBible - Psalms 27: 1-3